-1. The provider must provide orientation and training to direct service workers to ensure they are qualified to a. safety in the workplace, and proper use of tools and equipment required to meet the recipient's needs;
+1. The provider must provide orientation and training to direct service workers to ensure they are qualified to perform the services planned for recipients.

 2. The provider must provide training to direct service workers in regard to the following, at a minimum: